 1970 acrylic on paper 18 X 13 in.
-This piece is framed by the artist.
+This piece is framed by the artists estate.

 Gerald Trottier was always seeking the inner meaning, the essence of his subjects—even when he was staring in a mirror, trying to evoke his own self-portrait.
 What was behind that face, that person, symbol or scene?
 It was never what the surface revealed, but some deeper, hidden truth or emotion.